This time last year life was fairly horrendous.

 Erin is still on medication to prevent further seizures.
 But she is also still under the excellent care of BCH.

-And Richard and Becks want to give something back, although how you say can say 'thank-you' well enough for returning your daughter , your niece, your grand-daughter to you is a mystery to us all
+And Richard and Becks and all the family want to give something back, although how you say can say ‘thank-you’ well enough for returning your daughter , your niece, your grand-daughter to you is a mystery to us all

-In amongst the amazing gifts already pledged AWP will have two lots on offer:-
+In amongst the amazing gifts already pledged Annie Bee will have two lots on offer:-

-2. A 'Photo Booth' at any event of your choice (please check date availability before bidding!)
+2. A ‘Photo Booth’ at any family event of your choice (please check date availability before bidding!)

 Tickets are £10 each and will include a Hog Roast and your Bidding Number.
 They can be purchased at the Saracens Head or by emailing me – email@example.com